practicalvj/sadexercise/iHub.md

 | Scalability | Is solution designed for scaling aimed at supporting the targeted use case?) |
 | Resiliency | In the event of an outage of dependent solution components, has service resiliency been built in to avoid revenue or customer facing impact? |
 | Visibility & Control | Have operational measurements been established against which proper operations of the solution can be measured; are procedures in place for alerts and correction? |

-## 10. Risks and Mitigations
-- Identify potential risks and propose mitigation strategies.